 Do I need to pay National Insurance if I work abroad?
 HMRC can inform those who work overseas whether they must pay UK National Insurance Contributions (NIC).

-NIC ABROAD: Paying NI when working abroad helps you protect your future State Pension.
+NIC ABROAD: Paying NIC while working abroad helps you protect your future State Pension.

 It also secures your entitlement to claim several other UK benefits and allowances.